JacqsLabz/Sims4-Yootz-Story/2.04-TalkToVampires/00-index.md

 ----

-So when she found some stranger, she let instinct take over and guide her.
+So when she found some strangers, she let instinct take over and guide her.

 ![](12-12-17_7-19-22%C2%A0PM.png)